MeldaYuceee/NeuroDigit/README.md

-# SmartDigit – Handwriting Recognition
+# SmartDigit – Handwriting Recognition (MNIST)

-**Turn handwritten digits into digital predictions! 🖊️➡️🔢**

-SmartDigit is a **simple yet powerful neural network** that recognizes handwritten numbers (0–9) using the **MNIST dataset**.
-Perfect for learning **how neural networks work in image classification**.
+> **Domain:** Computer Vision / Deep Learning
+> **Level:** Beginner (Student R&D)
+> **Purpose:** Build and evaluate a minimal neural network for handwritten digit classification using the MNIST dataset

 ---

-## 🚀 What We Did

-- Loaded and preprocessed MNIST images
-- Built a **basic ANN** with 1 hidden layer (128 neurons)
-- Trained the model for 5 epochs
-- Evaluated on test data (~97% accuracy)
-- Visualized first 10 predictions in a clean, student-style manner
+## 1. Background & Concept
+Handwritten digit recognition is a classic entry point to deep learning and computer vision.
+This project uses MNIST to train a simple fully-connected neural network that learns to classify digits (0–9) based on pixel intensity patterns.

+The goal is not to build a complex model, but to understand the basic mechanics of neural networks, image preprocessing and model evaluation.

 ---

+## 2. What the Project Does
+- Loads and preprocesses MNIST images
+- Builds a basic ANN with a single hidden layer (128 units)
+- Trains the model for 5 epochs
+- Evaluates on test set (~97% accuracy)
+- Visualizes predictions on sample images

+---

-## 📂 Project Structure
+## 3. Project Structure
 Handwriting-MNIST/
-├── .venv/ # Virtual environment
+├── .venv/
-├── data/ # MNIST dataset (optional)
+├── data/
-├── notebooks/ # Jupyter notebook experiments
+├── notebooks/
 │ └── MNIST_ANN.ipynb
-├── src/ # Python code
+├── src/
 │ ├── model.py
 │ ├── train.py
 │ └── utils.py